 - obtained dismissal on summary judgment on behalf of a multispecialty physician group practice that the government accused of FCA violations seeking $20 million in FCA damages, and secured $500,000 in legal fees for our client after the court found that the government FCA action lacked substantial justification (United States v.
 Prabhu, 442 F. Supp.
 2d 1008 (D. Nev.
 2006)).

-- prevailed in a significant District of Columbia Circuit appeal affirming the invalidation of a Medicare rule on disproportionate share hospitals (DSH) that fundamentally changed payment calculations, but was promulgated without proper notice (Allina Health Services v.
+- prevailed in a significant appeal affirming the invalidation of a Medicare rule on disproportionate share hospitals (DSH) that fundamentally changed payment calculations without proper notice (Allina Health Services v.
 Sebelius, 746 F.3d 1102 (D.C.
 Cir.
 2014))

-- structured and negotiated a settlement in a case valued at more than $4 billion that not only benefited the firm’s 700 hospital clients, but also had wide-ranging implications for hospitals across the country(Cape Cod Hospital v.
+- after litigating the lead case, structured and negotiated a settlement valued at more than $4 billion that not only benefited the firm’s 700 hospital clients, but also had wide-ranging implications for hospitals across the country(Cape Cod Hospital v.
 Sebelius, 630 F.3d 203 (D.C.
 Cir.
 2011))

 - litigated for more than 400 hospitals in a suit challenging the CMS rule reducing the base Medicare payment rate for inpatient hospital services by 0.2 percent in connection with the adoption of the “two-midnight” coverage rule, which has an aggregate impact of $220 million per year for all U.S. hospitals (Shands v.
 Burwell, Case No. 14-263 (D.D.C.))